 The name Aquamarine is derived from the Latin word ‘aqua’ meaning water and ‘marina’, meaning sea.
 Ancient mariners believed the gem would calm waves keeping the sailors safe.
 The serenely colored gemstone is said to bring hope and courage.
-Legend has it that Aquamarine brings happiness to a marriage, which makes it a thoughtful gift to celebrate wedding anniversaries.
+Legend has it that Aquamarine brings happiness to a marriage, which makes it a thoughtful gift to celebrate your 19th wedding anniversary.

 The traditional birthstone for March is Bloodstone.
 Although recognized as March’s birthstone previously, Aquamarine became the official birthstone of March in 1912, when the Jewelers Of America Association formalized a “modern” list of birthstones.
 Birthstones have changed over the centuries as different stones became less available, or other stones became more desirable.
 As a matter of fact, prior to 1912, Aquamarine was considered one of October’s birthstones!
 So, March babies have two stones to choose from – Aquamarine and Bloodstone.